 “Is God going to take us to a place of safety there?
 [Jordan] It sure looks like that to me.”

 However, PCG members still believe they will be going to Petra.
-Our article: Memories About Petra shows what WCG members were taught by Herbert Armstrong about this “place of safety” in Jordan (and which is very similar to what PCG members are being taught).
-At the end of that article the following topics are briefly covered: “Why Was Petra Chosen as the Place of Safety?”
+See our article: Memories About Petra which shows what WCG members were taught by Herbert Armstrong about this “place of safety” in Jordan (and which is very similar to what PCG members are being taught.)
+Footnote #3 in that article gives the full quote from HWA’s July 16, 1982 Co-Worker letter and how he said to “GET YOUR MINDS OFF PETRA“).
+At the end of the article the following topics are briefly covered: “Why Was Petra Chosen as the Place of Safety?”
 “WCG and the Place of Safety Teaching,” “HWA’s Duplicitous Statements on the Place of Safety,” and “Certain Splinter Groups and Offshoots Continue Same Teaching.”

 PCG members are exhorted to be “willing to die” for their faith.
 One example follows: [bolding ours]